MrMarble/drg-editor/README.md

 > ⚠️ ALWAYS BACKUP YOUR SAVE FILE!

+## Work in progress

+The only thing you can edit right now are resources and credits, dwarfs and season will come soon (if I don't start another project :wink:)

 ## Offline!

 This editor runs fully on your browser, your save file never leaves your computer

 ## Snapshots
 ![](assets/first.png)